-Action # Title Description Total Funds Contributing 3.1 Coffee with the Principals Supplies We create a welcoming environment for our parens by providing coffee and treats at our in-person meetings.
-We did not use this budget in 2021-22 due to COVID-19, but will use it again in 2022-23. \$200.00 No 3.2 Community Liaison The Community Liaison maintains contact with our families through outreach, translation, facilitating ELAC, parent education, and home visits. \$53,673.00 No 3.3 Parenting Support: "Families as Leaders Supporting Distance Learning" "Families as Leaders Supporting Distance Learning" is a parenting class series that educates parents regarding language of encouragement, safe digital life for students, community connections.
-A partnership between CUSD and Foothill College Family Engagement Institute. \$5,000.00 Yes 3.4 "Families as Learners: Put into Practice the 5 Cs of 21st Century Skills" "Families as Learners: Put into Practice the 5 Cs of 21st Century Skills" is a parenting class that builds community through relationships and story telling.
-A partnership between CUSD and Foothill College Family Engagement Institute. \$2,000.00 Yes 3.5 Community Cultural Event: Dia de los Ninos Dia de los Ninos is a school-wide cultural event designed to teach and honor traditions in addition to those in the dominant culture.
-Educational partners suggested the event and will involve families. \$1,000.00 No
+Action # Title Description Total Funds Contributing 3.1 Coffee with the Principals Supplies We create a welcoming environment for our parens by providing coffee and treats at our in-person meetings. \$200.00 No 3.2 Community Liaison The Community Liaison maintains contact with our families through outreach, translation, facilitating ELAC, parent education, and home visits. \$61,618.00 No 3.3 Parenting Support: "Families as Leaders Supporting Distance Learning" "Families as Leaders Supporting Distance Learning" is a parenting class series that educates parents regarding language of encouragement, safe digital life for students, community connections. \$5,000.00 Yes

+Action # Title Description Total Funds Contributing A partnership between CUSD and Foothill College Family Engagement Institute.
+3.5 Community Cultural Event: Dia de los Ninos Dia de los Ninos is a school-wide cultural event designed to teach and honor traditions in addition to those in the dominant culture.
+Educational partners suggested the event and will involve families. \$2,000.00 No 3.6 Dia de los Muertos Honoring and learning about our students' cultures.
+Creating an ofrenda where all students can participate. \$500.00 No

-Goal Analysis [2021-22]
+Goal Analysis [2022-23]